-Vatican palace turned into home for poor and homeless at Pope's behest
+Vatican palace turned into home for poor and homeless at pope's behest

 "Beauty heals," Francis said when he inaugurated the building at the time.

-Brezza, who had his leg amputated because of a "serious circulatory disease" lives on a $300 monthly disability allowance.
-He is among 50 or so homeless men and women who now sleep in the palace’s 16 bedrooms.
+Brezza, who had a leg amputated because of a "serious circulatory disease," lives on a $300 monthly disability allowance.
+He is among 50 or so homeless men and women who now sleep in the palace's 16 bedrooms.

 Volunteers also provide them with hot meals.